Rehabescapi/SauceLabs/Readme.md

 Hi There.
 I used Cypress because I wanted to explore the newer version of this testing framework.

+Tests are located in cypress/integration

 I only started having problems in the total_price file area.

  **Installation **
  npm install